KAI is Here To Help You Make Friends and Be Happier!

 • Micro-Acts, Macro Impact: The 2024 UCSF/UC Berkeley Big Joy project, published in the Journal of Medical Internet Research, tracked nearly 18 000 participants and found that just 5 minutes of daily “micro-joy” (gratitude, awe, or small kindnesses) significantly boosted happiness and emotional regulation [study summary].

-Six Everyday Ways to Practise Kindness
+Six Everyday Ways to Practice Kindness

 1. Active Listening — Give someone your full, undistracted phone-free, attention.